dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * **The location and mechanics of accessing this registration information is still TBD**
     * `Assembly` (**required**) - the [Fully-Qualified Name](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) of the assembly.
     * `Class` (**required**) - the full type name (e.g. `MyCompany.MyProduct.MyClass`).
     * `Codebase` (**required**) - an absolute path to the assembly to load.
-If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly that file will be used to describe runtime configuration details.
+If a [`runtimeconfig.json`](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) file exists adjacent to the assembly that file will be preferred to describe runtime configuration details.
     * `RuntimeVersion` (optional) - if not supplied the latest CLR found will be used.
 1) Using the existing `hostfxr` library, attempt to discover the desired CLR.
     * If a CLR is present, the requested `RuntimeVersion` will be validated against that CLR.
 If version satisfiability fails, activation will fail.
     * If a CLR is **not** present, an attempt will be made to create a satisfying CLR instance.
-Failure to create an instance will result in an activation failure.
+Failure to create an instance will result in activation failure.
 1) A request to the CLR will be made via a new method for class activation within a COM environment.
-    * The ability to load the assembly and then create a class instance will require a function be exposed that can be called from `hostfxr`.
+    * The ability to load the assembly and create a class instance will require an additional function be exposed that can be called from `hostfxr`.
-    * Example of API in `System.Private.CoreLib` on the `Activator` class:
+    * Example of a possible API in `System.Private.CoreLib` on the `Activator` class:
         ``` csharp
         public static class Activator
         {